hsidky/srv/README.md

-# Heirarchical Dynamics Encoder
+# Hierarchical Dynamics Encoder
-Heirarchical dynamics encoder (HDE) is a deep learning-based framework to learn multiple hierarchical nonlinear kinetic slow modes.
+Hierarchical dynamics encoder (HDE) is a deep learning-based framework to learn multiple hierarchical nonlinear kinetic slow modes.
 They are built on top of transfer operator theory, the variational approach to conformational dynamics (VAC), and use a neural network as a